garoxas/NX_Game_Info/README.md

 The application will look for these files at the following locations (other file locations will follow wherever `prod.keys` file was found)

- - Directory of the executable file (.exe) for Windows or the application bundle (.app) for macOS
+ - Directory of the executable file (.exe) for Windows
  - `$HOME/.switch` e.g. C:\\Users\\_yourname_\\.switch for Windows or /Users/_yourname_/.switch for macOS

 # macOS